Sanket7146/Bank-site/README.md

 # Bank-site
-I developed Baank of Maharashtra website using front end technologies in React framework
+I developed Bank of Maharashtra website using front end technologies in React framework